mathieubigorne/shared-components-bower/README.md

 If you are using shared directives relying on external templates:

 1. Load the scripts templates.js.
 This file will prepopulate the angular $templateCache.
-2. Add the module 'xl.templates' as a dependency yo your application.
+2. Add the module 'xl.templates' as a dependency to your application.

 # Contribute